rtmdrr/testSignificanceNLP/README.md

 **"The Hitchhiker's Guide to Testing Statistical Significance in Natural Language Processing."** Rotem Dror, Gili Baumer, Segev Shlomov and Roi Reichart. *In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL2018)*.

-In the paper we focus on the setup where the performance of two algorithms, A and B, applied on a dataset X, is compared using an evaluation measure M. When making such comparison one should check for statistical significance of the differenece in performance between the two algorithms.
+In the paper we focus on the setup where the performance of two algorithms, A and B, applied on a dataset X, is compared using an evaluation measure M. When making such comparison, one should check for statistical significance of the differenece in performance between the two algorithms.
 The currect common practice in NLP states that if the difference in results is statistically significant then one can claim superiority of one algorithm over another.

 <!--- For recomendation on which statistical test to use based on evaluation measure see ....-->